-Kids love sweet treats, who am I kidding so do adults!
-But, usually we worry about giving our kids too much because of the high sugar or poor ingredients that lead to sugar rushes and sugar crashes.
-A few days ago on Valentine’s Day I was experimenting in the kitchen to try and come up with a dessert that would be satisfying and exciting to my kids, but would also be healthy and full of protein.
-What I came up with is Chocolate Almond Butter Fudge and let me tell you it is so so good.
+Kids love sweet treats…who am I kidding so do adults!
+But the sugar rushes and crashes that often come from them leave much to be desired.
+After experimenting in the kitchen, I came up with a healthy dessert that is both satisfying and exciting to my kids.
+I’m calling it Chocolate Almond Butter Fudge and let me tell you it is so so good.

 - 1/2 cup Barney Butter "Smooth" almond butter